Pirates of the Plain: Production

-Actor Jim Varney was originally considered for a role, but was ultimately unable to appear in the film due to declining health.
-Varney had previously worked with Cherry on the Ernest P. Worrell films, and a pirate named Laughing Jack, one of Varney's early characters, had previously appeared in Dr. Otto and the Riddle of the Gloom Beam.
+The role of Jezebel Jack was originally written for Jim Varney.
+Varney had previously worked with Cherry on the Ernest P. Worrell films, and a pirate named Laughing Jack, one of Varney's early characters, had previously appeared in Dr. Otto and the Riddle of the Gloom Beam; his proposed role in Pirates of the Plain was an explicit effort to help distance Varney from his typecasting as Ernest.
+Varney was unable to perform the role due to lung cancer, from which he died a year later; Curry performed the role in Varney's stead.
 This was one of only two films Cherry directed that did not feature Ernest (the other being For Love or Mummy, a Laurel and Hardy tribute).
 Filming took place in Cape Town, South Africa, where the last two Ernest films had also been filmed.

 The film crew spent months in Africa's veld, constructing a full-size pirate ship and growing wheat on a hundred acres of land to resemble Nebraska, as the script required that the ship sail across waves of grain.
 The ship was built on a tractor-trailer frame.